asmeta/mdbook2/src/index.md

  for better readability, instead of reporting the grammar productions.
 For a more formal definition see the [EBNF grammar](https://asmeta.github.io/material/AsmetaL_EBNF.html).

-Note that, to write an ASM  model of a system, the file containing the ASM spec must contain a single ASM structure definition and take the ".asm" extension (e.g. MyAsmModel.asm).
+Note that, to write an ASMETA model of a system, the file containing the ASMETA specification must contain a single ASM structure definition and take the `.asm`  extension (e.g. `MyAsmModel.asm`).

 <!--
 ## Index